Important Info for Class of 2027

 Business, Organizations, and Management major:

-Prospective majors in Business, Organizations, and Management will need to take Econ 103 and MGT 155 in their first year.
+Prospective majors in Business, Organizations, and Management should take Econ 103 (fall) and MGT 155 (spring) in their first year.
 The earliest a student may take MGT 155 is the spring semester of their first year because of the Econ 103 prerequisite.
-Students considering Business, Organizations, and Management as a major must complete Econ 103, MGT 155, MGT 235, and MGT 270 by the end of their sophomore year.
-MGT 235 is restricted to first and second year students.
-For advising help contact Prof. Heather Odle-Dusseau (firstname.lastname@example.org).
+Students considering Business, Organizations, and Management as a major should complete Econ 103, MGT 155, MGT 235, and MGT 270 by the end of their sophomore year.
+MGT 235 and MGT 270 can be scheduled either semester of the sophomore year.
+For advising help contact Prof. Joseph Radzevick (firstname.lastname@example.org).

 Prospective minors in Business should take Economics 103 in their first year.
 For advising help, contact Prof. Bennett Bruce (email@example.com).

 The Department of Mathematics does not have a placement exam.
 Rather, we believe that students should self-place themselves into the class that best fits their background and interests with help from their advisor and faculty in our department.
-Students considering a mathematics course should refer to the Mathematics Placement Guidelines on the Department webpage to determine the appropriate placement or consult with a member of the department at 717-337-6630 or email Prof. Beth Campbell Hetrick (firstname.lastname@example.org).
-Please note that Calculus I (Math 111) is intended for students who have not previously taken Calculus.
-In general, students who have taken calculus should place themselves into Calculus II or into a 200-level math course (see placement chart below).
+Students considering a mathematics course should refer to the Mathematics Course Section Guidelines on the Department webpage to determine the appropriate selection or consult with a member of the department at 717-337-6630 or email Professor Beth Campbell Hetrick (firstname.lastname@example.org).
+Please note that Calculus I (Math 111) is intended for students who have not previously taken any Calculus.
+In general, students who have taken calculus should place themselves into Calculus II or into a 200-level math course (see calculus selection chart below).
 Students who place themselves into Calculus II and are considering a major in Mathematics, Physics, or Computer Science should enroll in the Honors section if possible.

 In majors that require first-semester calculus, completion of a higher-level calculus course also satisfies that requirement.
 Accordingly, students should not place themselves in an inappropriately low-level course merely to satisfy the stated requirements of another major.
 Incoming students may confirm with departmental chairs in other majors that their math plans satisfy those majors’ requirements.